synox/jukebox-raspberry-pi/README.md

 ![qr-code-sample](docs/qr-sample-cards.jpg)

+## State of project

+This project is a *proof-of-concept*, which is not finished.
+I published my current state of research to inspire/support other creators.
+There is no current development.

 ## Vision
 There is an interactive *item* in the living room with which you can play music.
 The only input are cards.